jeffreykegler/old_kollos/notes/misc/linear_space.md

     Start-C ::= LHS-C3
     [ ... ]
 ```
-There is one connector start rule is every connector LHS symbol.
+There is one connector start rule for every connector LHS symbol.

 Our connector grammar, `g-conn`, consists of